flosell/lambdacd/CONTRIBUTING.md

 ## Contributing Documentation

 The main hub for documentation on LambdaCD is in the [wiki](https://github.com/flosell/lambdacd/wiki).
-It's writable to everyone so if you have something that's worth knowing for everybody, don't hesitate to add it!
+It's writable for everyone so if you have something that's worth knowing for everybody, don't hesitate to add it!